Toostew/Note-Share-UTP/README.md

 Optionally (and most recommended for prod environments), you could consolidate these within a .env file and reference it within the docker file.

+Do note that in my design, MYSQL is hosted on a seperate server entirely.
+If you wish to run it differently (perhaps in it's own container), you would have to modify the contents of the compose.yaml

 ### 4. Run with Docker Compose

 Navigate to the Note-Share-UTP root directory and trigger the build: